nkonstantini/Robotics-to-perform-biomedical-experiments-capstone-project/Build instructions/Build instructions.md

 <img width="420" alt="Screenshot 2023-10-28 at 9 06 51 pm" src="https://github.com/nkonstantini/Robotics-to-perform-biomedical-experiments-capstone-project/assets/51041073/8d969181-cf4c-4fee-b3fb-3d70eeaef0f0">

-Step 3
+**Step 3**

 Assemble the 3D components: tool holder and clamp system.
 Use a tapping set to thread the holes in the clamp.
-Next, use an allen key and two M3x10 screws to secure the clamp onto the x-carriage plate.
+Next, use an Allen key and two M3x10 screws to secure the clamp onto the x-carriage plate.

 <img width="574" alt="Screenshot 2023-10-28 at 9 07 34 pm" src="https://github.com/nkonstantini/Robotics-to-perform-biomedical-experiments-capstone-project/assets/51041073/10a8d112-6825-4a77-ad78-088cfbc2669d">